PEDSnet/PEDSpace-README-Template/README.md

 PEDSnet Reusable Code Repo Template is a blank GitHub repository and README template for reusable code submitted to [PEDSpace](https://pedsnet.org/metadata/home) for ingestion.
 The [BLANK_README](BLANK_README.md) template is stripped-down fork of the [Best-README-Template](https://github.com/othneildrew/Best-README-Template).
 We ask that you minimally include the information outlined in this document.

 ## How To Use This Template
-1. Fork this repository in GitHub under the PEDSnet organization[^1].
+1. "Use this Template" in GitHub under the PEDSnet organization[^1].
 2. Open [`BLANK_README.md`](BLANK_README.md).
 3. Change or add any images that best describe your project[^2].
 4. Find and replace the following words `repo_name`, `project_title`, `project_description`, `project_license`.